Verizon Media sells Yahoo, AOL to Apollo Funds for $5B

-New York, May 3 (IANS) Verizon Media on Monday announced it has sold its AOL and Yahoo properties to Apollo Global Management in a deal worth $5 billion.
+New York: Verizon Media on Monday announced it has sold its AOL and Yahoo properties to Apollo Global Management in a deal worth $5 billion.

 Verizon will retain a 10 per cent stake in the company, which will be known as Yahoo at the close of the transaction and continue to be led by CEO Guru Gowrappan.